-How many times have you had to ask a tech person to your home to sort out your internet problems provider about your Sky Hub disconnecting?
+How many times have you had to ask a tech person to your home to sort out your internet problems provider about your Sky Hub and why it keeps disconnecting?
 If it is more than once, then we think this guide will be a massive help.

 We have gathered some of the most frequently used techniques to troubleshoot and fix your Sky Hub issues with very little technical know-how needed on your end.